e-schultz/not-a-robot-vault/inbox/202103101808 Feeling ok after work.md

 ![[202103101823 - I want to say yes to things#^2cf6db]]

-Basically, I'm tired - and I do think that there is a distinction between general work burnout, and Autistic Burnout / Regression / Sensory Burnout / whatever.
+Basically, I'm tired - and I do think that there is a distinction between general work burnout, and Autistic Burnout / Regression / [[autistic burnout|Sensory Burnout]] / whatever.

 # But, le'muzack